HoussamEzzin/GankToKill/README.md

 - Add colored logs to all tools.
 - Fix bugs in content bruter, joomla killer and fb bruter
-- Add some new tools
+- Finsihs keylogger and add emails sending functionnality